JimSeker/permissions/README.md

 Android Permission Examples
 ===========
-eclipse/ is the examples for use in eclipse.
+`eclipse/` is the examples for use in eclipse.
 This is no longer updated.
 The rest of the examples are in Android studio format.

+`legacy/`  are projects that are no longer updated.<BR>

-<b>ReadContact</b>: a demo of how to read the contacts on the device.
+`ReadContact` a demo of how to read the contacts on the device.

-<b>WriteContact</b>: a demo of how to write a contact to the device (and Google)
+`WriteContact` a demo of how to write a contact to the device (and Google)

-<b>readProfile</b>: a demo of how to read the profile information on the device (api 14+)
+`readProfile` a demo of how to read the profile information on the device (api 14+)

-<b>setwallpaper</b>: show how to set a wall paper on the device.
+`setwallpaper` show how to set a wall paper on the device.
 Includes a default picture to set as wall paper.

-<b>CallScreeningDemo</b>: A very basic call screening app.
-It all or nothing on phone calls, but demo's how it works.
+`CallScreeningDemo`: A very basic call screening app.
+It all or nothing on phone calls, but demo's how it works.  the outbound call part still looks to be ignored.

-<b>legacy</b>  are projects that are no longer updated.<BR>

-<b>RunningApp</b>: show to how to get a list of all the running app's on the device.
-This permission is depreciated in api 22.

-<b>detectCalls</b>: an fun demo of how to detect incoming calls and outgoing calls.
-Also, how to end outgoing calls.
-Depreciated as of api 29.

-<b>ScopedDirAccess</b>: test code for the new API N scoped file access permissions calls.
-It never worked very well and has been replaced by the new file system permissions.
+---

-These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.
+These are example code for University of Wyoming, Cosc 4730 Mobile Programming course and cosc 4735 Advance Mobile Programing course.
 All examples are for Android.